Mental Health Awareness In Action is a new Congregational social action project designed to improve the lives of people living with mental illness.

 - To create a society where people with mental illness no longer populate our jails and prisons or, homeless, fend for themselves on the streets

 We are aware we have congregants in our midst who are living with mental illness.
 We have families who are silent because of stigma.

 In our country more than a quarter of adults are coping with mental health issues in any given year.* Together, we intend to make Congregation Emanu El a place where no one feels excluded.
 And we intend to help repair the world by working to bring about a new attitude toward mental illness and a new willingness to see to it that each of us thrives and enjoys respect.

 *National Institute of Mental Health

-Please use the menu at left to read speeches from our congregants about their own experiences.
+Please use the menu at right to read speeches from our congregants about their own experiences.